If You Have Bone Cancer

 Side effects depend on which drug is used.
 These drugs might make you feel sick to your stomach or cause chills, fever, rashes, and headaches.
 Side effects often go away after treatment ends.

-There are ways to treat most of the side effects caused by targeted or other types of drugs.
+There are ways to treat many of the side effects caused by targeted drugs or other types of non-chemo drugs.
 If you have side effects, tell your cancer care team so they can help.

 Clinical trials

-Clinical trials are one way to get state-of-the art cancer treatment.
-They are often the best way for doctors to find better ways to treat cancer.
-But they might not be right for everyone.
-If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
+If your care team finds a clinical trial studying your type of cancer, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

-When you have cancer you might hear about other ways to treat it or treat your symptoms.
-These might not always be standard medical treatments.
-These treatments could be vitamins, herbs, diets, and other things.
+You might hear about other ways to treat your cancer or manage symptoms and side effects.
+These may not always be standard medical treatments.
+These treatments may be vitamins, herbs, special diets, and other things.

-Some of these treatments might be helpful, but many have not been tested.
-Some have been shown not to help.
-A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.
+Some of these are known to help, but many have not been tested.
+Some have been shown not to help, and a few have even been found harmful.
+Talk to your cancer care team about anything you are thinking of using, whether it is a vitamin, a diet, or anything else.

 Questions to ask the doctor